 - Sept.
 4 at 2 p.m.
 Steve Cormier (special Saturday performance)

 - Sept.
 8 Alberto Alphonzo

 This year’s concerts feature guitar-slingers in celebration of the museum’s Special Exhibit “Turn it up to 90”

 Since this is an outdoor event, do be sure to follow updates from the Wichita-Sedgwick County Historical Museum to make sure you hear about any weather related changes or cancellations.

-The Museum is also celebrating its 80th anniversary this year!
 The museum is in the old Wichita City Hall building – the one with the cool clock tower on top.
 It is on Main Street, directly across from the old library.

 Heritage Square is accessed through the historical museum.
 The free concerts will take place every Wednesday in September over the lunch hour, beginning at noon.